asinghal/asinghal.github.io/_posts/2021-01-08-modern-software-engineering-part-2.md

     * Use feature branches and feature flags for software development, and have a process to clean up stale feature flags once a feature has been stabilized
     * Ideally, you should push your code to production at least once a day.
 Worst case (for complex and large problems), push it within a week.
 For sub-projects (like a redesign) that takes longer, create a pipeline to deploy the feature branch on the test environment for that sub-project - thats your production environment for the sub-project.
 In no case, keep the feature branch alive for more than a week
     * Fully automated deployments: Use continuous delivery pipelines and allow developers to build their own infrastructure through scripts/ bots (infrastructure as code).
 Achieve a full automation on deployment, ideally including the production environment.
-In highly controlled settings, implement a fully automatic deployment pipleline at least until pre-production/ staging environment, and then a 1-click deployment for production
+In highly controlled settings, implement a fully automatic deployment pipeline at least until pre-production/ staging environment, and then a 1-click deployment for production
-    * Ensure sufficient monitoring and logging in the code to observe and learn from user behaviour.
+    * Ensure sufficient monitoring and logging in the code to observe and learn from user behavior.
 That will ensure a much higher level of quality than what can be predicted during the development phase, and is absolutely needed for a continuous delivery system.
 [CNCF](https://www.cncf.io/projects/) is a great place to start for such topics.
     * Optimize the delivery pipeline to take less than 30 minutes (faster is better) including test execution.
 This will ensure that developers get feedback on broken builds and issues ASAP, and are able to quickly fix the issues on production.

     One last tip here - be honest to yourself.
-Everytime you have to do a less than perfect job, note down a technical debt item in your product backlog so it is tracked and never forgotten.
+Every time you have to do a less than perfect job, note down a technical debt item in your product backlog so it is tracked and never forgotten.

 4. **Reduce the number of meetings you attend**